 It is very doubtful whether we have any representative of this family in Tasmanian waters, although the species Scorpis Georgianus (C. et V.) has been stated to have been seen.
 It is, consequently, of little interest as regards the local fish market.
-Dr. Günther states with respect to this family, that they abound chiefly in the neighbourhood of coral reefs; and that the beauty and singularity of distribution of the colors of some of the genera are scarcely surpassed by any other group of fishes.
-Comparatively few are used as food.
-They are carnivorous, feeding on small invertebrates.
+Dr. Günther states with respect to this family, that they abound chiefly in the neighbourhood of coral reefs; and that the beauty and singularity of distribu-tion of the colors of some of the genera are scarcely surpassed by any other group of fishes.
+Comparatively few are used They are carnivorous, feeding on small inverteas food. brates.